awsdocs/aws-client-vpn-administrator-guide/doc_source/scenario-internet.md

 1. Make your subnet public by adding a route to the internet gateway to its route table\.
 In the VPC console, choose **Subnets**, select the subnet you intend to associate with the Client VPN endpoint, choose **Route Table**, and then choose the route table ID\.
 Choose **Actions**, choose **Edit routes**, and choose **Add route**\.
 For **Destination**, enter `0.0.0.0/0`, and for **Target**, choose the internet gateway from the previous step\.

-1. Create a Client VPN endpoint in the same region as the VPC\.
+1. Create a Client VPN endpoint in the same Region as the VPC\.
 To do this, perform the steps described in [Create a Client VPN endpoint](cvpn-working-endpoints.md#cvpn-working-endpoint-create)\.

 1. Associate the subnet that you identified earlier with the Client VPN endpoint\.
 To do this, perform the steps described in [Associate a target network with a Client VPN endpoint](cvpn-working-target.md#cvpn-working-target-associate) and select the VPC and the subnet\.